-Prerequisite: RTV 216 or RTV 217
+3 semester hours Prerequisite: RTV 216 or RTV 217 Code C

-This course covers theory and application of management practices in the administrations of broadcast and related businesses. (on demand)
+This course covers theory and application of management practices and ethics in the administrations of broadcast and related businesses.
+Students are provided a foundation that addresses the complexities of intellectual properties, copyright, and basic business and contract law as it pertains to creative content. (on demand)